irods/python-irodsclient/README.md

 +--------------+-----------+-----------+
 ```

-Run a Stored Query (similar to iquest --sql <name>), using the 0.6.0 additional functinality of reading the irods environment files:
+Run a Specifc Query (similar to iquest --sql <name>), using the 0.6.0 additional functionality of reading the iRODS environment files:
 ```
 python
 >>> import os